HonorLock/moodle-plugin/README.md

         - Click **Save and return to course**
         - Untoggle **Edit mode**
     - Click the Honorlock LTI external Tool
+- Note for Moodle 4.3, you will need toggle the Show in activity chooser for the LTI in the Course Menu (Select the LTI External Tools option from the “More” dropdown)

 ## Plugin Configuration
 The Honorlock Plugin will enable students to take Honorlock proctored exams.
 To accomplish this, the following steps are required: